ugurpolat/Escape-From-Trucks/README.md

 * [How to play](#how-to-play)

 ## General info
-This project is a clone.
-It is based on Frogger Game(1981, Konami).
+This project I implemented Frogger Game(1981, Konami).

 ## Technologies
 Project is created with: